bookofproofs/bookofproofs.github.io/_sources/history/19th-century/bouchet.md

 * Bouchet was employed as U.S. Inspector of Customs at Ceylon Court, the exhibition site for Ceylon.
 * In October 1906 Bouchet became manager of the St Paul's Normal and Industrial School at Lawrenceville, Brunswick County, Virginia.
 * In September 1908, Bouchet became principal of the Lincoln High School at Gallipolis, Ohio.
-* All African American children in Gallipolis had to attend this school, built in 1868, and only in 1918, the year Bouchet died, did segregation at high schools in the town ease.
 * Bouchet left Lincoln High School in 1913 when his health deteriorated with an attack of arteriosclerosis.
 * Despite being founded to educate African Americans, most of the staff up to the time of Bouchet's appointment were European Americans.
 * Only ten years after Bouchet's death did the College appoint an African American as president.
 * In 1916 ill health again forced Bouchet to resign and, once again, he returned to his home in New Haven.
 * We know surprisingly little about Bouchet as a person since he left no writings with his thoughts on education or any other topic.
-* Bouchet never married and had no children.
 * In recent years many honours have been given to Bouchet.
 * The Edward Alexander Bouchet Graduate Honor Society (Bouchet Society) was named for the first African American doctoral recipient in the United States.
 * The Bouchet Society is a network of preeminent scholars who exemplify academic and personal excellence, foster environments of support and serve as examples of scholarship, leadership, character, service, and advocacy for students who have been traditionally underrepresented in the academies.